 - Where to look?
 The best place to start is between the radiant and the zenith (straight above you in the sky).
-(Once again, the radiant is where the meteors appear to start from, such as the constellation Perseus, from which the Perseid meteor showers appear to radiate.
+(Once again, the radiant is where the meteors appear to start from.
+See the “point of origin” above.

-- You don’t need any special equipment.
+- How to look?
+You don’t need any special equipment.
 In fact, binoculars do not work for meteor showers.
 The naked eye is best.